michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

 ## Special thanks

-We thank Chris Decker, PracticalSwift, and Rene Pickhardt for providing suggestions or answering questions related to the content of this newsletter.
+We thank Christian Decker, practicalswift, and René Pickhardt for providing suggestions or answering questions related to the content of this newsletter.
 Any remaining errors are entirely the fault of the newsletter's author.